techidaily/site-android-transfer/source/_posts/in-2024-tips-of-transferring-messages-from-xiaomi-redmi-note-12-5g-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android.md

     ![how to transfer music from android to iphone-Select the playlists and songs](https://images.wondershare.com/drfone/article/2018/06/transfer-music-from-android-to-iphone-3.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/yDuvbv0QOYI?si=byottcEM_Rrvi4EL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Needless to say, the process is a bit complicated.
 Furthermore, you might face some compatibility issues between your devices and iTunes as well.
 To avoid all this unwanted hassle, you can simply take Dr.Fone applications' assistance and transfer music from Xiaomi Redmi Note 12 5G to iPhone effortlessly.
 In this way, you can learn how to send music from Xiaomi Redmi Note 12 5G to iPhone through iTunes and Android File Transfer.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/KKFdFHaVIJg?si=x2vLw7ty3FtHX-9T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: How to transfer streaming music from Xiaomi Redmi Note 12 5G to iPhone?